hellobrian/old-brianhan.co/src/pages/blogs/2018-11-22-prettier/index.md

 less .git/hooks/pre-commit
 ```

-Husky won't overwrite any existing hooks that may already exist on your project.
+Husky won't overwrite any existing hooks that may already exist in your project.
 You should see some kind of console output in your terminal if Husky was unable to set things up correctly.

 ### Seeing Prettier in Action